anthonykulis/cps206/labs/interfaces/README.md

 	public getBlue(){ return this.blue; }
 }
 ```

+## Grading
+* You will be graded on having proper immutable features, even if its the entire class.
+* You will be graded on having proper interfaces to describe your actions
+* You will be graded on Interface Segregation Principle.
+* You will be graded on your demonstration of polymorphism via interfaces.

 ## Tips
 * Re-use your POJO lab and its tests!
 Do not modify your tests unless you plan on modifying the accessors (which you will not need to)